 (The date is sometimes given as 1649.
 The orthography of currently printed copies is apparently from no later than 1821.)

 A longtime King James Bible believing missionary told me how Italians react to the old Diodati the same way Americans react to the KJB.
 When Italians hear the old Diodati quoted, they perceive it to be “strong” and powerful, and the cults hate it, because it disarms them more easily than modern versions.
+It has the correct Italian word for “dividing” in 2 Timothy 2:15 (tagli: cleaving something into several parts).

 Italian-English New Testament: